BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_posts/2021-12-01-Jack-Dunitz.md

 We think now of Barbara,  their children (2),  grandchildren (6) and great grandchildren (8) and extended our sincere sympathy to them all from the BCA.

-> Judith A K Howard
+> Judith A. K. Howard
-> Durham University
+Durham University
-> October 2021
+October 2021

 Further reading: La primavera: autobiographical notes: [Helvetica Chimica Acta, 96,(2013) 545-563](https://onlinelibrary.wiley.com/doi/10.1002/hlca.201300038)